Earl of Cork

 Lord Cork was succeeded by his grandson, the third Earl, the son of Viscount Dungarvan.
 He was Lord Treasurer of Ireland and Lord Lieutenant of the West Riding of Yorkshire.
 On his death the titles passed to his only son, the fourth Earl of Cork and third Earl of Burlington.
 Known as Lord Burlington, he was the famous architect who published Andrea Palladio's designs of Ancient Roman architecture and designed Chiswick House with William Kent.
 He had no sons and on his death in 1753 the barony of Clifford of Lanesborough and earldom of Burlington became extinct.
 He was succeeded in the Burlington estates and in the barony of Clifford by his eldest surviving daughter Charlotte Elizabeth Boyle, 6th Baroness Clifford (see the Baron Clifford for later history of this title).
 She married William Cavendish, 4th Duke of Devonshire.
-Their third son Lord George Augustus Henry Cavendish was created Earl of Burlington in 1831.
+Their third son Lord George Augustus Henry Cavendish was created Earl of Burlington (second creation) in 1831.